 Our records are being reconciled with the Attorney General's records for accuracy as needed.

 Graduate Assistantship records are also being reconciled for accuracy throughout the year.

 The continued development of TouchNet Marketplace stores for the online collection of a wide variety of payments continues to lead to a drastic increase in the dollar value of electronic receipts.
 Anticipating an increase in the cost of our banking services, a method for tracking and analyzing monthly credit card merchant charges was previously initiated.
-Compared to the previous year, merchant charges decreased 9%; charges for all other banking services increased 91% (please refer to the following chart).
-The drastic increase was a result of implementing the new banking services contract and pricing adjustments that went along with that since we were previously being assessed fees from a contract that was implemented several years prior.
+Compared to the previous year, merchant charges decreased 1%; charges for all other banking services increased 3% (please refer to the following chart).
 This information is critical in securing sufficient funding from System Administration to adequately cover our banking services.
 All bank statements are also reconciled on a monthly basis to assure the bank records agree with the campus records.